 Learn how strength training can prevent sports injury.

 Strength training has been a part of sports conditioning for many years.
-It is touted for its effects on speed, strength, agility and muscle mass.
-Often overlooked though are its benefits for injury prevention.
+It is touted for its beneficial effect on speed, strength, agility and muscle mass.

 What is Strength Training?

 Strength training is moving the joints through a range of motion against resistance, requiring the muscles to expend energy and contract forcefully to move the bones.

 Strength training can be done using various types of resistance, with or without equipment.
 Strength training is used to strengthen the muscles, tendons, bones and ligaments and to increase muscle mass.
 Strength training should be implemented in the conditioning program of all sports, not just strength sports.

 Strength training comes in a variety of formats.
 The formats are defined by the type of resistance and equipment used.
 The 3 main types of strength training include:

 Machine strength training includes resistance exercises done using any of the various machines designed to produce resistance.

 These include machines with weight stacks, hydraulics, resistance rods or bands, and even the use of Thera-Band or resistance tubing.

 The resistance (or weight) may be changed to increase the intensity of the exercise.
 The range of motion and position of movement is controlled by the machine.
 The resistance may be constant throughout the movement or may change due to the set-up of the pulley and cam systems.